 He shrugs.
 “Not in twenty years time we get no thermostats.”

-I cannot take this.
 I walk out and take refuge in the living room once more to resurrect my patience and have a sanity check-up.
 Finally I venture out of hiding again.
 The stove has been reassembled and is standing where it was in all it’s shiny black splendor, lording it over my shabby kitchen like Darth Vader.

 The stove expert gives me a wary look.
 I face him squarely.
 “For twenty years,” I say, “Ghanaian women have been buying these very costly new cookers without thermostats and they do not complain?”